amazon-connect/amazon-connect-streams/Documentation.md

    failure: function() { ... }
 });
 ```
-Add a new outbound third party connection to this contact connecting to the given endpoint.
+Add a new outbound third-party connection to this contact connecting to the given endpoint.

 Optional success and failure callbacks can be provided to determine if the operation was successful.